Networking On & Off Campus

 - Perfect a short elevator pitch.

-- Ask your mentor about connecting with others at professional meetings (see Networking handout, page 1)
+- Ask your mentor about connecting with others at professional meetings.

-- Maximize your conference travel by setting goals and planning ahead (see Planning for Conference Travel handout, page 1)
+- Maximize your conference travel by setting goals and planning ahead.

-- Be a good listener and remain attentive.
-Let others talk about themselves!
+- Be a good listener and remain attentive to the speaker.

 - Join LinkedIn.
 Join relevant groups.
 Make connections around the world.